MeiRakuPapa/ZenHtml/README.md

 - **Convenient helpers**: `dataset` dict → `data-*`, `style` dict → CSS strings, and `pretty_html`/`pretty_dict` for debugging.
 - **Reusable tokens**: `to_token()`, `html_`, and `dict_` can be used for streaming or structured rendering.
 - **HTML5 coverage**: 110+ tags (metadata, forms, tables, interactive elements…) are generated from `_tag_spec.py`.
 SVG/MathML are intentionally out of scope, helping keep the library compact and focused.
 - **Escaped by default**: Text children/attribute values are HTML-escaped automatically.
-Wrap trusted fragments with `H.raw()` when you really need unescaped output, and keep `H.strict_validation` enabled to fail fast on invalid props/void-tag children.
+Wrap trusted fragments with `H.RAW_STR()` when you really need unescaped output, and keep `H.strict_validation` enabled to fail fast on invalid props/void-tag children.

 ## Usage
 ```python